Career: 25 Incredibly Valuable Things to Be Instead of Leader

 - A flourishing collaboration as people experience true recognition rather than a skew toward those who strive for the title of leader.

-25 Incredibly Valuable Things to Be
+25 Incredibly Valuable Talents to Honor & Celebrate

-In addition to occupational skills and business knowledge, people have natural talents and people-skills abilities that deliver success to the organization.
+In addition to occupational skills and business knowledge, people have natural talents and people skills abilities that deliver success to the organization.

 - A great collaborator.
 Those who have natural collaboration skills or have developed them through years of work are a definite asset to any team.